Janaprasath/Deep-Learning-Approaches-for-Flood-Segmentation-A-Study-of-CNNs-and-Vision-Transformers/Results_and_Conclusion.md

 UNetR	                  |   69.62	       |     0.3018	   |      25	       |    82.14	   |   86.36	    |    84.81	 |     87.27	        |
 SwinUNet	              |   78.23	       |     0.2391	   |       25	       |    83.87	   |   88.65	    |    88.94   |     89.11          |

+- **CNN**-based models generally outperformed **ViT**-based models in terms of segmentation accuracy and generalization.

+- **SwinUNet** achieved the best test **Dice Coefficient (89.11%)** and **MeanIoU (88.94%)**, indicating strong segmentation quality on unseen data.

+- **ResUNet** showed strong generalization with high test **F1 Score (88.03%)** and **Dice Coefficient (89.04%)**, while also maintaining top performance during training and validation.

+- **ViT for Segmentation** and **UNetR**, while competitive during training, struggled with generalization, evident in their lower test precision and MeanIoU.

+- **DeepLabV3**+, although strong in training, showed signs of overfitting, with a notable drop in validation and test performance.

+- Overall, **CNN**-based architectures (especially ResUNet and SwinUNet) demonstrated more stable and robust performance across all datasets.
+Vision Transformer models need more data or regularization techniques to improve their generalization on flood segmentation tasks.